 - 1. Your main home was located in a hurricane disaster area listed below on the date shown for that area. - a.
 August 28, 2005, for the Hurricane Katrina disaster area.
 For this purpose, that area includes the states of Alabama, Florida, Louisiana, and Mississippi. - b.
 September 23, 2005, for the Hurricane Rita disaster area.
 For this purpose, that area includes the states of Louisiana and Texas. - c.
 October 23, 2005, for the Hurricane Wilma disaster area.
 For this purpose, that area includes the state of Florida. - 2.
-You sustained an economic loss because of Hurricane Katrina, Rita, or Wilma, and your main home was in that hurricane disaster area on the date in (1) above for that hurricane.
+You sustained an economic loss because of Hurricane Katrina, Rita, or Wilma, on the date in (1) above for that hurricane.
 Examples of an economic loss include, but are not limited to (a) loss, damage to, or destruction of real or personal property from fire, flooding, looting, vandalism, theft, wind, or other cause; (b) loss related to displacement from your home; or (c) loss of livelihood due to temporary or permanent layoffs.